-What is the minimum and maximum age to join the Police?
+What are the minimum and maximum age to join the Police?

 The minimum age is 18 and there is no maximum age limit for most states.
 People in their 50s and 60s are graduating from the Academy.
 As long as you can pass the recruitment process and conduct the operational requirements of the job you can apply.